-After a medical abortion, you'll need a follow-up visit with your doctor to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
-To reduce the risk of infection, don't have vaginal intercourse or use tampons for two weeks after the abortion.
+After a medical abortion, you'll need a follow-up visit with your provider to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
+To reduce the risk of infection, don't put anything into your vagina for two weeks after the abortion.

-Your doctor will likely ask if you still feel pregnant, if you saw the expulsion of the gestational sac or embryo, how much bleeding you had, and whether you're still bleeding.
-If your doctor suspects an incomplete abortion or ongoing pregnancy, you may need an ultrasound and possibly a surgical abortion.
+Your health care provider may ask if you still feel pregnant, if you saw the expulsion of the gestational sac or embryo, how much bleeding you had, and whether you're still bleeding.
+If your provider suspects an incomplete abortion or ongoing pregnancy, you may need an ultrasound and possibly a surgical abortion.

 After a medical abortion, you may have a mix of emotions, including relief, loss, sadness or guilt.
 If these feelings bother you, it might help to talk to a counselor about them.

 Ovulation usually occurs as soon as two weeks after a medical abortion, and another pregnancy is possible even before your period begins.
 Before the abortion, talk to your provider about contraception that you can start as soon as the procedure is over.